Home Office Network Cable Installation

 - Networked Security Systems

 We are delighted to install home network cabling and network sockets across the West Midlands, providing convenient network sockets / boxes in each room.
-Just let us know the most convenient places to install your sockets or show us your set-up and we get straight to work.
+Connecting your computer to your router via a “hard wire” network cable almost always boosts the speeds you achieve.
+Faster broadband means better work, rest and play.
+Just let us know the most convenient places to install your sockets or show us your set-up and we’ll get straight to work.

 Are You Struggling With Wi-fi Reception Around Your Home?